jimmyPayan/ECE-373-Project/README.md

 15. MapScale: Custom radius for weather pulling.
 Max of 100 miles, changeable in UserSettings.

 ### Weather Data
-16. WeatherDisplayGUI: Displays forecast based on info stored in WeatherData, depending on UserLocation + UserSettings + MapScale
+16. WeatherDisplayGUI: Displays forecast based on info stored in WeatherData, depending on UserLocation + UserSettings + MapScale + MapUnit
 17. WeatherAPIPuller: Pulls data from website and stores into "WeatherData" class
     - Data requester: Requests from weather database data for user
     - Data processor: Processes the response from the weather database